-Kansas Lawmakers react to Biden’s push for gas tax holiday
+Kansas lawmakers react to Biden’s push for gas tax holiday

-KANSAS (KSNW) – Wednesday morning, President Joe Biden asked congress to support him in suspending the federal gas tax for three months as prices continue to rise around the country.
+WICHITA, Kan.
+(KSNW) – President Joe Biden on Wednesday asked Congress to support him in suspending the federal gas tax for three months as prices continue to rise around the country.

 Two Kansas lawmakers had mixed reactions.
 One said that any price reduction would help Kansans.
-However, the other said this is not solving the real problem at hand.
+However, the other said this is not solving the real problem.

-“The real solution on the gas prices is we need to have more supply, and we need to have the ability to provide people with the energy and the power that we need,” said Representative Ron Estes (R-Kan.).
+“The real solution on the gas prices is we need to have more supply, and we need to have the ability to provide people with the energy and the power that we need,” said Rep. Ron Estes.

 Calling it a gimmick, Estes said the federal gas tax vacation would not drive down gas prices if demand continues.